National Drug And Alcohol Facts Week: Learn The Truth About Substance Use

 People experiencing substance misuse may find it difficult to seek help or may not be able to commute to in-person sessions with a therapist or counselor.
 With online therapy, you can attend sessions with a licensed therapist from the comfort of your home without the need to commute to your mental healthcare provider’s office.
 You can also message your therapist at any time, and they will respond when they can, which may be helpful if you’re navigating temptations for substance use throughout the day.

 Research indicates that online therapy may be an effective alternative to in-person therapy for people experiencing substance use disorder.
-One review of 13 studies reviewing the effects of medication treatment and therapy suggests that internet-based therapy may be an effective alternative treatment for people with substance use disorders when in-person therapy is not accessible.
+One review of 13 studies reviewing the effects of medication treatment and therapy suggests that internet-based therapy may be an effective alternative treatment for people with substance use disorders when in-person therapy is not available.

 Takeaway